wiepteam/studygroup/README.md

-# Study Group
+# WiEP Study Group

 A study group initiated by Women in Ethereum Protocol to increase contribution to the Ethereum ecosystem.
+Learn more about our group with [WiEP Handbook](https://hackmd.io/@poojaranjan/WiEPHandbook).

 This is not a standard format study group where we will study but instead we will focus on doing more hands-on stuff in pairs.